llmariner/llmariner/tutorials/getting_started.md

 # Getting Started

-This notebook goes through the basic usage of the LLM endpoints provided by LLM Operator.
+This notebook goes through the basic usage of the LLM endpoints provided by LLMariner.

 ## Prerequisites

-- LLM Operator needs to be installed.
-Please visit the [documentation site](https://llm-operator.readthedocs.io/en/latest/index.html) for the installation procedure.
+- LLMariner needs to be installed.
+Please visit the [documentation site](https://llmariner.readthedocs.io/en/latest/index.html) for the installation procedure.
 - This notebook uses the [OpenAI Python library](https://github.com/openai/openai-python).
 Please run `pip install openai` to install it.
 - This notebook requires an API key.
 Please run `llmo auth login` and `llmo auth api-keys create <Name>` to create an API key.